jennyrhee/flood-events/docs/final-report.md

 ## 1. Problem Statement

-The goal of this capstone project is to predict flood events in Louisiana.
-Building this model can potentially assist cities and the general population in preparation for flooding.
+The goal of this capstone project is to classify flood events in Louisiana.
 People will likely have experience with flooding, but the prevalence is expected to increase with climate change.
 It is important to begin understanding the rising trends.
+Building this model can classify existing weather data with missing flood event labels as a precursor to building a predictive model.
+The importance of this is the capability to efficiently label a large data set.
+Flood event data collection began in 1996, but there is significantly more meteorological data available that can be labeled using this model in order to expand the data set to train a predictive model in the future.

 ## 2. Data